Jawahir01/Bird-Hunt/README.md

   - I want to see how many bullets are left for me while shooting.

   - I want to see my final result when I finish.

+  - I want to easly know how to contact the game developer

 - ### **Regular User**
-    As a returning user, I want the game play to have a high level of replayability.
+    As a returning user, I want to play the game and get different scores.

 # **UX Design**